ewfreesRes/IndonesianActuarialShortCourse/chapter4.md

 ```

 Here is some sample code to give you a better feel for cross-validation.

-The first part of the random re-orders ("shuffles") the data.
+The first part of the randomly re-orders ("shuffles") the data.
 It also identifies explanatory variables `explvars`.

-In the function starts with pulling out only the needed data into `cvdata`.
+The function starts by pulling out only the needed data into `cvdata`.
 Then, for each subsample, a model is fit based on all the data except for the subsample, in `train_mlr` with the subsample in `test`.
+This is repeated for each subsample, then results are summarized.

 ```
 # Randomly re-order data - "shuffle it"